skeerthana2711/Instacart-Basket-Analysis--Python/README.md

 ## DataSet
 Open source data from Instacart and a customer data set created for the purpose of this project.
 [The Instacart Online Grocery Shopping Dataset 2017](https://www.instacart.com/datasets/grocery-shopping-2017)

+## Tools
+This project uses Excel and Python.
+Essentially, the following tools/libraries was employed in python

+Anaconda 3
+Jupyter Notebook
+Pandas
+Seaborn
+Matplotlib
+Scipy
+Numpy